zoharbabin/kaltura-discord/memory-bank/progress.md

    - Optionally clean generated files that can be regenerated
    - Maintain a single source of truth for environment variables
    - Document the cleanup process for future reference

+10. **Memory Bank Organization**:
+    - Organize files into logical categories based on purpose and status
+    - Keep core documents in the root directory for easy access
+    - Move completed implementation files to a dedicated directory
+    - Group architecture documentation, Discord Activity files, and implementation plans
+    - Maintain clear documentation of the organization structure